well1791/belief-systems/chapters/chapter01.md

 But, as always, we can't just say we believe of something just because it's interactive, there's another _"reality"_ for weird and inexplicable cases.

-History has shown people experiencing different kind of mysteries that cannot be reproduced anymore in order to be comprehended, things that cannot be experienced by anyone except by one's self, and yet people is willing to think of these things as real.
-You could say that most religious ideas falls into this category; that might look like it's true but, I think religion doesn't really fit this category.
-Anyway the real question is: why is people so sure about those mysteries?
-What process did they follow in order to accept new ideas as true?
+History has shown people experiencing different kind of mysteries that cannot be reproduced anymore in order to be comprehended, things that cannot be experienced by anyone except by one's self, and yet people is willing to think of these testimonies as real.
+You could say that most religious ideas fall into this category but, the idea of the book is to understand why people believe what they believe, and also to recognize those beliefs actually make sense; if they don't make sense then we can conclude those beliefs are false.

-I want to answer those questions in later chapters, but for now one thing is for sure, we all share one common reality and we know it because most people can understand what _"reality"_ means in a trivial conversation.

 ### Being part of the system

 One thing that amazes me, it's our implicit conscious about the systems that surround us.
 Systems are easy to identify and yet we are completely unware of them, most of the time we just act without even noticing them.

 Stop reading for a few seconds and think about the paragraph above for a while.

 Ready?